Semrush helps you:

 We obviously can’t make these charts until the data comes in.
 So “data collection and analysis” needs to be scheduled before design.

 This is especially important if you’re working with a team.
-With a team, you have different people responsible for different parts of a single piece of content.
-Scheduling out the important dates for each step in advance can help you stay on track.
+With a team, different people are responsible for different parts of a single piece of content.
+Scheduling the important dates for each step in advance can help you stay on track.

 Here’s how to do it: